 But the real mystery was why he was here in the first place, why he had agreed to do what so many would not: take on Aaron “The Hawk” Pryor, in his hometown, no less.
 But whatever back room deals may have been involved, Pryor finally had a title shot and an appearance on national television.
 “The Hawk” made the most of it.

 As the fighters awaited the opening bell they presented a study in contrasts.
 The 24-year-old Pryor couldn’t stand still.
-Keyed up and ready to go, he danced about the ring, shadow boxing and flexing his muscles and glaring at Cervantes.
-Meanwhile the champion sat slumped on his stool like a man patiently waiting for the next bus.
-A veteran of well over a hundred bouts, this appeared to be just another day at the office for “Kid Pambele,” his facial expression and body language that of someone ready for a dip in the hot-tub, not a world championship fight.
-Or maybe it was that of a ring-worn veteran, ripe for the taking.
+Keyed up and ready to fight, he danced about the ring, shadow boxing and flexing his muscles and glaring at Cervantes.
+Meanwhile the champion sat slumped on his stool like a tired shift worker patiently waiting for the next bus.
+A veteran of well over a hundred bouts, this was just another day at the office for “Kid Pambele,” his facial expression and body language that of someone ready for a nap, not a world championship fight.
+Or maybe it was that of a ring-worn veteran, ripe for the taking by a younger, hungrier fighter.

 The torrid pace continued in the second in what was clearly a contest between youthful exuberance and veteran ring-smarts.
-Cervantes repeatedly got home with clean punches as Pryor’s brazen attack left him wide open for counters, but it was the champion who appeared hurt near the end of the round this time, as Pryor landed two hard right hands.
+Cervantes repeatedly got home with clean punches as Pryor’s brazen attack left him wide open for counters, but this time it was the champion who appeared hurt near the end of the round, as Pryor landed two hard right hands.
 Returning to his corner at the bell, Cervantes could be seen gulping air, the pace already affecting his stamina.

-With his cornermen shouting at Pryor to “Go get that old man!” the challenger started the third with two more powerful rights as he looked to take full control of the battle.
-Seconds later a series of right hands put Cervantes on the run and opened a deep gash over his right eye.
+With his cornermen shouting at Pryor to “Go get that old man!” the challenger started the third with two more powerful rights as he sought to take full control.
+Seconds later a series of rights put Cervantes on the run and opened a deep gash over his right eye.
 The champion scored with solid counters but the punches had no effect on the constantly charging Pryor.
 Like a shark, the sight of his quarry’s blood drove the challenger to attack with even more intensity, his unceasing assault driving a bewildered Cervantes from one side of the ring to the other.
 His legs already unsteady, the Colombian clinched and held to survive the round.

 To his credit, the champion never gave up.
 Hurt, tired and bleeding, he fought back as Pryor went for the kill in the fourth.
 His counter punches kept landing on Pryor but they were like pebbles being thrown at a runaway train.
 Backing Cervantes into his own corner, Pryor unloaded with a barrage of right hands.
 The champion, overwhelmed, tried to clinch but “The Hawk” shrugged him off and kept firing until a crushing overhand right landed flush on Cervantes’ chin and dropped him.
 The old king gallantly tried to rise but could not.
 The long championship run of “Kid Pambele” had come to a sudden and violent end.

 The crowd at the Riverfront Coliseum rejoiced, Cincinnati celebrating its first world champion since the days of Wallace “Bud” Smith and Ezzard Charles.
-And finally it was no longer “Aaron Who?”
-The new champion would go on to become a major attraction, his title defenses broadcast on national television as he demolished one contender after another with his wild, incessant, tornado fighting style, blasting his way towards a big money showdown with triple-crown champion Alexis Arguello and fistic immortality.
+Finally, it was no longer “Aaron Who?” but Aaron the champion, the fighter everyone feared.
+The new champ would go on to become a major attraction, his title defenses broadcast on national television as he demolished one contender after another with his wild, incessant, tornado fighting style, blasting his way towards a big money showdown with triple-crown champion Alexis Arguello and fistic immortality. – Michael Carbert